 - Squeeze and draw in the muscles around your back passage and water pipe (urethra), lifting up the muscles inside.
 Don’t hold your breath!
 Try not to tighten your buttocks or thighs.

-- Do a test squeeze – Count how long you can hold a strong squeeze before the muscles start to tire and ‘flicker’.
+- Do a test squeeze – count how long you can hold a strong squeeze before the muscles start to tire and ‘flicker’.
 This will be the measure of your baseline hold, to decide how long you hold the squeeze for when you do your exercises.
-You may find you can hold for between 5 and 10 seconds, each man is different.
+You may find you can hold for between 5 and 10 seconds, everyone is different.

 - Relax and let all the muscles go loose.
 Wait 10 seconds and repeat the squeeze or ‘lift’ – hold for as many seconds as you managed on your test squeeze.